Filtrations and Growth of $\mathbb G$-modules: Introduction

+In the remainder of this paper, we investigate two classes of $\bG$-modules: the class of mock injective $\bG$-modules and the class of cofinite $\bG$-modules.
+Examples suggests that studying a $\bG$-module $M$ by investigating the growth of the submodules $M_{X_n}$ provides new invariants for $Mod(\bG)$.
+As indicated in Section \ref{sec:questions}, many concrete questions remain to be answered.

 Throughout this paper, the ground field $k$ is assumed to be of characteristic $p > 0$ for some prime $p$.
 We use $\cO(\bG)$ to denote the coordinate algebra of $\bG$, and $k[\bG]^R$ (respectively, $k[\bG]^L$) the underlying vector space of $\cO(\bG)$ with the right (resp., left) regular representation.
-For us, an affine group scheme is an affine group scheme over $k$ which is of finite type over $k$; a linear algebraic group is a smooth and connected affine group scheme
+For us, an affine group scheme is an affine group scheme over $k$ which is of finite type over $k$; a linear algebraic group is a smooth and connected affine group scheme.
+A closed embedding $\bH \hookrightarrow \bG$ of affine group schemes will always mean an closed immersion which is a morphism of group schemes.

 We thank Bob Guralnick, Julia Pevtsova, Paul Sobaje, and especially Cris Negron for various helpful insights.

 .2in